duarteocarmo/BigData_WikipediaInspector/index.md

     return final
 ```

-Don't forget that you can access the full code here.
+Don't forget that you can access the full code [here](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Extract_Page.py).

 #### Getting multiple pages based on starting letter.

 In this type of problem, the script looks for all the articles names in the JSON indexer **that starts with a particular lette**r, and consequently stores the lines where these occur.

-Here's a portion of the function:
+Here's a portion of the function that you can also find in full [here](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Extract_Letter.py).

 ```python
 # Extract text from XML dump file based on indexer